 Figure 7 Third Generation computer

-d) Fourth Generation Computers 1972-1990
+Fourth Generation Computers 1972-1990

 The fourth-generation computers were based on the successful invention and development of microprocessors as the central processing units (CPU).
 Personal and portable computers were manufactured due to the production of miniatured computing components.
-As a result, the Very Large Scale Integrated (VLSI) circuits technology was implemented in the design of the microprocessors and other kinds of switching devices.
+As a result, the Very Large Scale Integrated (VLSI) circuits technology was implemented to design the microprocessors and other kinds of switching devices.
 Intel was the first company to design and develop microprocessors.
-The details of microprocessor or CPU will be discussed later in this course.
-Efficient high-level programming languages were also developed such as Java, C++, C#, VB.NET among others.
+The details of the microprocessors or CPU will be discussed later in this course.
+Efficient high-level programming languages were also developed, such as Java, C++, C#, VB.NET, among others.
 Figure 8 shows a typical example of the fourth Generation Computer.

 Figure 8 Fourth Generation Computers

-e) Fifth Generation Computers 1990
+d) Fifth Generation Computers 1990 to date

-1990 to date

-The computers of this generation are designed based on superconductors, VLSI, miniaturized components, multi-core technologies, and artificial intelligence.
-Future computers will advance more on machine learning, expert systems, natural language processing, neural networks, advanced parallel computation, robotics, and fuzzy logic designs.
-Virtual reality, fault-tolerance, and artificial intelligence will dominate the hardware and software designs of fifth-generation computers.
+The fifth-generation computers were designed using superconductors and miniaturized components.
+Very-large-scale integration, multi-core technologies, and artificial intelligence concepts were also incorporated into these computers.
+Future computers will advance more in machine learning, expert systems, natural language processing, neural networks, advanced parallel computation, robotics, and fuzzy logic designs.
+Virtual reality, fault-tolerance, and artificial intelligence dominate the fifth-generation computers' hardware and software designs.

-The robots are being manufactured as computing devices that can replace human beings to work in difficult, dangerous, and boring environments with less human intervention.
-Examples of these robots are satellites, Sophia, robocop, mars rover, among others.
+In this generation, robots are being manufactured as integrated computing devices to support or replace human beings in the challenging, dangerous, and tedious working environments.
+Examples of these robots are satellites, Sophia, robocop, and mars rover.
 Find out what these robots do and identify other kinds of robots.
-Figures 9 and 10 show examples of the fifth generation computers.
+Figures 9 and 10 show examples of fifth-generation computers.